 I am a PhD student in Science, Technology and Innovation Studies, researching on the relationship between surveillance, AI and society.
 My academic background is in philosophy and I am particularly interested in the way biometric technologies shape our identity and contribute to reinforce or, alternatively, dismantle social inequalities.
-I am currently looking at the design of the classification techniques and technologies underpinning the development and use of automated facial and affect recognition systems.
-My work is informed by the feminist intersectional method of analysis and Critical Data Studies.
+I am currently looking at the design of the classification techniques underpinning the development and use of automated facial and affect recognition systems.
+My work is informed by feminist studies and critical data studies.

 - MSc by Research in Science and Technology Studies, the University of Edinburgh, 2019.